Harshit107/My-Cloud-Mate/README.md

-# MyCloudMate - A free file hosting service
+# MyCloudMate - A free file-hosting service